Classical calculation of radiative decay rates of hydrogenic Stark states: Results

 The Fourier coefficients for the time evolution of the Kepler ellipse orbits evaluated at non-integer $\tilde k$ are given in terms of Bessel functions and their derivatives as

 The computation of the latter at non-integer values of $\tilde k$ does not represent a problem in modern computing environments.

-The comparison of these classical and quantum results shows that for about $\Delta n =1,..10$ or more the same pattern can be observed.
+The comparison of these classical and quantum results shows that for about $\Delta n =1, \ldots, 10$ or more the same pattern can be observed.
 The classical rates exceed the quantum rates, and this becomes a problem as $\Delta n$ increases.
 A dramatic problem occurs for the pair of central states ($n_1=9, n_2=10$), for which the transition rate to the ground state drops by more than an order of magnitude compared to the $n=2$ final state.
 An indication for such behavior is already apparent for the state $n_1=7$.
 The physical origin of this drop can be seen in the bottom left panel of Fig.~\ref{fig:Abb1}.
 For this state there is a vanishing contribution of p-state admixture, i.e., $l=1$ angular momentum states are practically absent.
 This makes the transition to the ground state by electric dipole transitions very difficult for those states.

-One might speculate why the classical radiation rates cannot follow this trend in the rates, but continue to predict strong decay rates to the ground state as $n_1$ approaches $n/2$, but there is no simple remedy for the problem.
+One might speculate why the classical radiation rates cannot follow this trend, but continue to predict strong decays to the ground state as $n_1$ approaches $n/2$, but there is no simple remedy for the problem.
 For $m=0$ there is no centrifugal barrier and eccentricities up to the value of $\epsilon=1$ are permitted in this case.
 For the angular momentum eigenstates the relation (cf. Eq.~(2) in Ref.~\cite{PhysRevA.71.020501})

 indicates that s-states are represented by ellipses with $\epsilon<1$.
 Nevertheless, one shies away from decay rate calculations for $l=0$, since one would have to impose that angular-momentum-decreasing ($\Delta l =-1$) transitions are not allowed.